The Game : A last-man-standing race

 - We will give you a 2 minute and 1 minute warning to get lined up for each wave/race.

 -Crew access is available at the start/finish.
 There is plenty of room to set up for your racer.
-Tents are allowed.
-Once you’ve DNFed, you are required to vacate your space to make room for any remaining racers.
+Tents are allowed in camping areas only, a short 2 minute walk from the start/finish.
+Once you’ve DNFed, you are required to vacate your space at the start/finish to make room for any remaining racers.

 - No pacers whatsoever.